 Cathy Malchiodi, PhD and Emily Johnson Welsh, LPCC, LPAT, ATR-BC, REAT Institute Faculty

-Enjoy beautiful downtown Louisville KY while completing 18 hours of continuing education at the fabulous KMAC [Kentucky Museum of Arts & Crafts]!
+Seating is limited for this course in beautiful downtown Louisville KY-- complete 18 hours of continuing education at the fabulous KMAC [Kentucky Museum of Arts & Crafts]!

-By attending the entire three days, participants will:
+By attending the entire three days, participants will learn:

 Counselors/National Board for Certified Counselors (NBCC).
 Trauma-Informed Practices and Expressive Arts Therapy Institute has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6557.
 Programs that do not qualify for NBCC are clearly identified.
 Trauma-Informed Practices and Expressive Arts Therapy Institute is solely responsible for all aspects of the programs.

 Texas State Board of Examiners of Professional Counselors.
 Trauma-Informed Practices and Expressive Arts Therapy Institute is an Approved Continuing Education Provider by the Texas State Board of Examiners of Professional Counselors.
 Our Texas Provider Number is 2318.

 Art Therapy Credentials Board [ATCB].
 The ATCB recognizes a variety of CEC activities, including those in the areas of professional and mental health counseling.
 These activities are clearly outlined in their recertification standards provided to all ATR-BCs in their recertification year and on their website.
 A minimum of six CECs must be earned in the area of ethics each cycle.
 If you are licensed as an art therapist in your state, please check with your state board to verify what types of CEC activities are acceptable for license renewal.